renanleitev/dopy/README.md

 ## Roadmap

 1. <s>Add an option to autostart browser tabs, while opening other applications, files and folders.</s> DONE!
-2. Add an option to autostart browser tabs, input information (login and password) and close the tab.
+2. Add an option to autostart browser tabs, input information (login and password) and access your account.
 3. Add an option to autostart a file (docx, xlsx, csv), input information (text, image or link), save and close the file.
 4. Add an option to autostart a file (docx, xlsx, csv), copy information (text, image or link) and send that to email.
 5. Add a GUI (user interface), with PyQt or Tkinter.